-Groundbreaking stem cell therapy for people with multiple sclerosis has been recommended for use on the NHS.
+Groundbreaking stem cell therapy for multiple sclerosis recommended for use in Scotland

 An international clinical trial proved Haematopoietic stem cell transplantation (HSCT) could reboot MS patients' immune systems and halt the progress of the disease.